-RAIN has taken it upon themselves to ensure the success of the program.
-Tο assure tenants are disposing of the food properly, RAIN has assigned one tenant after each meal, to stand next to the receptacles and inform others to dispose correctly.
+RAIN taken has it upon themselves to ensure the success of the program.
+To assure tenants are disposing of the food properly, RAIN has assigned one tenant after each meal. to stand next to the receptacles and inform others to dispose correctly.